Passive Power Quality Solutions

 CVTs provide stable, isolated voltage for sensitive equipment, reducing sags, noise, and disturbances across your loads.

 Our engineers design and specify the right solution for your site.
+Not every application site needs PFC or an AHF.
 Our first‑principles approach ensures you’re never sold equipment you don’t need.

 Reactors (Line/Load)